Frequently Asked Questions

 https://www.gov.ie/en/department-of-social-protection/services/domiciliary-care-allowance/

-35. Can I apply for RACE/DARE using the information in my child's report?
+35. Can I apply for RACE/DARE using the information in my child/young person's report?

 Yes, our assessment reports are accepted by schools, the Department of Education, and the DARE (Disability Access Route to Education) scheme.
-This means you can use your report to apply for RACE (Reasonable Accommodations for Certificate Exams) and other exam supports, where applicable.
+This means you may be able to use your report to apply for RACE (Reasonable Accommodations for Certificate Exams) and other exam supports, where applicable.

 If you’re unsure about what accommodations your child may be eligible for, your school guidance counsellor or learning support teacher will be able to guide you through the application process using the information in our report.